MKGitHub/UIPheonix/README.md

 When Chuck Norris develops an app, he uses UIPheonix!

-UIPheonix is simple, it is a framework+concept for build apps where you create reusable UI controls and relate them to different states.
+UIPheonix is simple, it is a framework+concept for building apps where you create reusable UI controls and relate them to different states.
 The same API apply for cross platform development!
+Think of it as using Lego blocks, you can use similar ones and/or move them around.

 ![macOS Demo](https://raw.githubusercontent.com/MKGitHub/UIPheonix/master/Images/macOS.png)
 ![iOS Demo](https://raw.githubusercontent.com/MKGitHub/UIPheonix/master/Images/iOS.png)